arinbasu/logseq_notetaking_2021/pages/litdump sohnke ahrens' how to take notes.md

   Tendency to drag us down to the path we have been before Feels artificial at first
   Work must be interlocked
-  So this note taking process across an article can be repeated across many articles and then articles and notes can be joined, not just articles.
-So article-chapter-section-note- everything gets joined with each otehr and new knowledge emerges.

   Wow! (note on p.170)

   "might feel artificial at first and not necessarily like what you intuitively would do."
 (Ahrens 2017:171)